Cole Swindell: 2013–2015: Cole Swindell

 In 2013, Swindell's independently released debut single "Chillin' It", buoyed by heavy airplay on SiriusXM satellite radio channel "The Highway", became a hit and Swindell signed a record deal with Warner Music Nashville.
 The demo of "Chillin' It" was sent to radio before it had been mastered.

 Swindell released his self-titled debut album on February 18, 2014.
 Luke Bryan's guitarist, Michael Carter, produced the rest of the album.
 Along with Lee Brice, Swindell opened Bryan's 2014 That's My Kind of Night Tour.
 "Chillin' It" became a top-five hit on Country Airplay and number 1 single on Hot Country Songs.
-The album's second single is "Hope You Get Lonely Tonight", which Swindell co-wrote with both members of Florida Georgia Line.
+The album's second single is "Hope You Get Lonely Tonight", which Swindell and Carter co-wrote with both members of Florida Georgia Line, Brian Kelley and Tyler Hubbard.
 The album's third single, "Ain't Worth the Whiskey", was released to country radio on November 3, 2014.
 It reached number one on the Country Airplay chart in April 2015.
 The album's fourth single, "Let Me See Ya Girl", was released to country radio on April 20, 2015.
 It reached number two on the Country Airplay chart in November 2015.

 On November 17, 2014, Swindell released a five-song digital EP, The Down Home Sessions.
 The release coincided with his headlining tour of the same name.

 Swindell won the ACM New Artist of the Year Award in April 2015.